 The bus/taxi driver shall:

-6. ensure that the EPIPEN or Allerject that was used is closed properly, and handed over to the emergency services team.
+- ensure the EPIPEN or Allerject that was used is closed properly, and handed over to EMS.

 The dispatcher shall:

-2. inform 911 emergency service, the school and HSTS; if needed HSTS will assist in contacting the school; and
+- inform 911 emergency service, the school and HSTS; and

-3. remain in contact with the 911 emergency service staff and with the bus driver.
+- remain in contact with the 911 staff and with the bus driver; and

 The school principal (or designate) shall:

-2. contact the parent/guardian of the students who were on the vehicle at the time of the incident to inform them of the incident, if required.
+- contact the parent/guardian of the student to inform them of the situation; and

 The Bus/Taxi Operator shall: